publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptB/m__us_usc_t29_s796k.md

             The amounts referred to in subparagraph (A) are any amounts that are not paid to States under subsection (a) of this section as a result of—

-                (i) the failure of any State to submit an application under subsection (i) of this section;
+                (i) the failure of any State to submit an application under subsection (h) of this section;

                 (ii) the failure of any State to prepare within a reasonable period of time such application in compliance with such subsection; or